CMU-SALUS-Lab/saluslux/README.md

 **SALUSLux** is an open-source Python package for simulating and optimizing urban street lighting, with a focus on pedestrian safety and light pollution mitigation.
 Designed for researchers, engineers, and city planners, SALUSLux brings full programmatic control to the lighting simulation process using standardized IES photometric data.

+(We also recently published the project to https://pypi.org/project/saluslux/)

 > **Built by the SALUS Lab at Carnegie Mellon University**
 > [SALUSLab Website](https://www.flanigansaluslab.com) · [IEEE Paper](Coming soon) · License: Apache-2.0